Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 # INTRODUCTION

-This website is built for the private tea shop, which offering tea delivery by subscription service.
+This website is built for the private tea shop, which offering tea delivery of subscription service.
-Website feature different variety of tea to choose from, as well as some useful information to user, such as tea history and tea drinking traditions.
-Website offers clean and structured design, allowing user easy and intuitive navigation.
+Website features different varieties of tea to choose from, as well as some useful information to the user, such as tea history and tea drinking traditions.
+The website offers clean and structured design, allowing users easy and intuitive navigation.

 # UX